emmajanedrews/base-template/_posts/2018-02-08-whats-happening-in-the-hoboken-real-estate-market.md

 The average days on market is 32 days, and the median days on market is 26 days.
 Once homes are under contract, the list-to-sales price ratio is just over 100%, **so we are continuing a strong trend here.**

-As of right now, there are nothing but positive results in our market.
+As of right now, there is nothing but positive results in our market.

 I hope you found today’s market update helpful.
 Next time, I’ll go over what you need to know about bidding wars.
 In the meantime, if you have any other real estate questions, just give me a call or send me an email.
 I would be happy to help you!